aIntroduction

 Continuous Feedback and Performance Management

-Regular feedback sessions and performance reviews are essential components of a supportive learning environment.
+Regular feedback sessions and performance reviews are essential to a supportive learning environment.
 Timely and constructive feedback helps individuals understand their strengths and areas for improvement, enabling them to set realistic goals and track their progress.
 Ongoing performance discussions facilitate open communication between employees and managers, fostering a culture of accountability and mutual respect.
 By aligning individual objectives with organisational goals, continuous feedback mechanisms ensure that talent development efforts are focused, relevant, and conducive to both personal and organisational growth.

 What Does Talent Management Mean to Senior Leaders?